serock/dividend-reformulater/README.md

 * 7 - Foreign tax paid
 * 12 - Exempt-interest dividends

-The `dividend-reformulater` app has been tested on 64-bit Linux and 64-bit Windows.
+The `dividend-reformulater` app has been tested on 64-bit Linux and 64-bit Windows systems.
 The app has not been tested with LibreOffice as Flatpak, Snap, AppImage, etc.

 ## Installation Instructions